-Designed to make composites predictable, scaleable, and affordable.
+Designed to make composites predictable, scalable, and affordable.

-EnableX™ is a breakthrough from Norplex-Micarta that allows continuous fiber pre-preg to be co-cured in a multi-material molding system to produce near net shapes.
-Building upon the predictability of continuous fiber reinforced pre-preg, EnableX™ materials are:
+EnableX™ is a breakthrough compression molding system from Norplex-Micarta that allows continuous fiber prepreg to be co-cured in a multi-material molding system to produce near net shapes.
+Building upon the predictability of continuous fiber reinforced prepreg, EnableX™ materials are:

 - Specifically designed for compression molding